LSSTDESC/desc-continuous-integration/docs/desc/ci/ci_at_nersc.rst

 Essentially, all we are doing is kick-starting the pipeline (in this example manually) by initiating the ``mirror`` repositories CI workflow.
-You can trigger the pipeline however you wish, however remember the examples in this tutorial only work for a single chosen branch of the repository, and that each trigger will run a full CI job at *NERSC*.
+You can trigger the pipeline however you wish, however remember the examples in this tutorial only work for a single chosen branch of the repository ``main`` by default, and that each trigger will run a full CI job at *NERSC*.

 You must modify the repository URLs and *GitLab* project numbers (found under *Settings -> General* in *GitLab*) in the template workflow to your own.